75 Hard Challenge: rules, checklist, and tracking

-75 Hard is the strict version.
-Five rules every day for 75 days.
-No skipped workouts, no almost-finished water, no photo tomorrow morning.
-If you miss anything, you restart at day one.
+75 Hard is the strict version: five rules every day for 75 days.
+Two workouts, one gallon of water, ten pages, a diet, and a progress photo.
+If you miss anything, the original challenge restarts at day one.

-75 Hard sounds clean when you first read the rules.
+75 Hard sounds simple when you first read the rules.

 Two workouts.
 A gallon of water.
 Ten pages.
 A diet.
 A photo.
 Repeat for 75 days.